 Motorsports however elevated to the top of exciting things to watch as a spectator.
-I vividly recall making a scrap book of all the news paper articles and pictures back in the early 1960’s that included our local motorsports events and all of the international events such as F1, Indy etc. I wished I still had that snap book!
+I vividly recall making a scrap book of all the news paper articles and pictures back in the early 1960’s that included our local motorsports events and all of the international events such as F1, MotoGP, Indy etc. I wished I still had that scrap book!

 The next big deal was, on a whim in early 1982, I decided that I would quit my job, sell everything I owned at the time, and committed to crew and be a part of what turned out to be a two year sailing experience of a lifetime on a friend and his parents 50 foot trimaran called Windspray.
 More to follow on this experience.

-As a result of that experience, I eventually ended moving the the USA in 1985 and then becoming a Naturalized Citizen in 2006.
+As a result of that experience, I eventually ended up moving the the USA in 1985 and then becoming a Naturalized Citizen in 2006.

-Again in retrospect, drag racing would consume the next decade of my life.
+Drag racing would consume the next decade of my life.

-It was not long before the modifications began with the help of Chris Ott & Ari Yellon of the famous RX7.com, Rotary Performance business.
-Within months, I was hanging out these guys not long after, I competing in the inaugural, 2001 NHRA Import Drag Racing Series in my 1987 Turbo II RX7.
-That was followed by the purpose built All Motor RX7 13B to compete in the NHRA Summit Import Drag Racing Series which later was renamed The NHRA Summit Sport Compact Drag Racing Series.
+It was not long before the modifications began with the help of Chris Ott & Ari Yellon of the famous RX7.com, Rotary Performance Shop.
+Within months, I was hanging out these guys and not long after, I was competing in the inaugural, 2001 NHRA Import Drag Racing Series in my 1987 Turbo II RX7.
+Then in 2002, I built a purpose built All Motor RX7 13B to compete in the NHRA Summit Import Drag Racing Series that later became the NHRA Summit Sport Compact Drag Racing Series.

 Road racing provided me with yet another means to grow, learn and DRIVE.
 Totally different from drag racing in setting up cars and driving, I had to start from scratch.
 Again, a total blast meeting a bunch of new people and winning.